 Crime Problems and Criminal Justice Institutions | ||

-The 2000-level courses in this list ask how does justice work and for whom?
-These courses introduce students to the systems and institutions tasked with providing justice.
-Each includes experiential learning components in cooperation with local criminal justice institutions.
-The 3000-level courses in this list provide students with a deeper look at a range of crime problems. | ||
+The 2000-level courses below ask how justice works and for whom and introduce students to the systems and institutions tasked with providing justice.
+Each one includes experiential learning components in cooperation with local criminal justice institutions.
+The 3000-level courses below offer students a deeper look at a range of crime problems. | ||

 Complete one of the following: | 4 | |